esohkevin/esohkevin.github.io/docs/tutorials/convert-idat-to-vcf.md

 ```

 *In the second example, I have saved the abosulte path into a variable called `plugin_dir`, and used
 the variable in the command line.
-This is cleaner way of handling multiple command lines in which
+This is a cleaner way of handling multiple command lines in which
-the absoulte path is used multiple times.*
+the absoulte path is called multiple times.*

 ### Convert Illumina IDAT files to GTC files